The DevOps idea is simple, but DevOps implementation is tricky.

 Suppose your organization does a big software release each quarter.
 In contrast, let’s say your main competitor releases new functionality every single week.
 Who has the best chance of pleasing customers, both in the short term and the long term?
 This is the key question driving adoption of DevOps.
 Do you need DevOps to remain viable as a business?
 Is “staying the course” putting you behind?

 Is DevOps right for your organization?
 Or if you’ve already adopted DevOps, are you seeing the results you want?
-Wherever you are in your DevOps journey, Pluralsight prepares your teams for success.
+Wherever you are in your DevOps journey, Pluralsight prepares your teams for success with tools like Pluralsight's Flow and Skills training.

 New course!
 DevOps foundations: Planning and implementing a DevOps strategy